tarass/python-json-logger/README.markdown

 =======

 Sample JSON with a full formatter (basically the log message from the unit test).
 Every log message will appear on 1 line like a typical logger.
+If logger.exception method is called or exc_info is set then an "exc" property will be added to the output.

 ```json
 {